neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/get-involved/gsoc/index.md

 The NIU GSoC team for 2025 is composed of the following members.
 To read more about the different roles involved in GSoC, see [GSoC Participant Roles](https://google.github.io/gsocguides/mentor/#participant-roles).

+Our working languages are Python and English ;) - but we also speak other languages!

+Additional languages are specified with a 🗣️ icon.

 ::::{grid} 3 3 3 3
 :gutter: 3